charlierguo/gmail/README.md

 read and send multipart emails, archive, mark as read/unread, delete emails, and manage labels.

+__This library is still under development, so please forgive some of the rough edges__

 Heavily inspired by Kriss "nu7hatch" Kowalik's GMail for Ruby library (https://github.com/nu7hatch/gmail)

 ## Author(s)